mobizt/FirebaseClient/README.md

 The RP2040 boards required Arduino-Pico SDK from Earle F. Philhower https://github.com/earlephilhower/arduino-pico

-## Incompatability
+## Incompatability Between Old Firebase Library and This Firebase Library.

-This library APIs are not compattible with Firebase-ESP8266, Firebase-ESP32 and Firebase-ESP-Client libraries.
+This library APIs are not compattible with the Firebase-ESP8266, Firebase-ESP32 and Firebase-ESP-Client libraries.

 If you are using those libraries, the code should be rewritten.

 In addition, some features are changed which included the following.

+- ### FirebaseJson

+There is no `JSON` library included in this `FirebaseClient` library.
+If you still prefer to use `FirebaseJson` functions as in the old library, you have to include it manually in your code.

 - ### Realtime Database